-Cavity Bracing.
+Cavity Bracing

-Regardless of the type of treatment to be accorded a major tree wound a certain amount of bracing is usually required in an attempt to replace artificially the inherent strength of the decayed or removed woody tissue and to hold the cavity walls in position.
+Regardless of the type of treatment to be accorded a major tree wound, a certain amount of bracing is usually required in an attempt to replace artificially the inherent strength of the decayed or removed woody tissue and to hold the cavity walls in position.
 Much of the previous discussion concerning crotch bracing, lip bolts, etc., may be applied to cavity bracing, but additional strengthening is sometimes indicated.
 This work may be classed as internal bracing.
-This may take the form of X or cross bracing, and back-bone bracing.

-Cross bracing involves alternate placing of screw rod diagonally across a deep cavity so that in plan the rods form an X-shape.
-Such bracing will keep the side walls from spreading and will tend to minimize the twisting strains that do so much damage to filling materials.
-(Fig. 24)
+This may take the form of cross bracing or backbone bracing.
+Cross bracing involves alternate placing of screw rods diagonally across a deep cavity so that in plan the rods form an X shape.
+Such bracing will keep the side walls from spreading and will tend to minimize the twisting strains that do so much damage to filling materials (fig. 23, pl.
+II).

-Back-bone bracing is sometimes used in an attempt to reduce longitudinal wind sway, but the stresses set up in a large wound and the leverage exerted by a tree in a heavy wind are so great as to preclude any major benefits from this type of bracing.
+Backbone bracing is sometimes used in an attempt to reduce longitudinal wind sway, but the stresses set up in a large wound and the leverage exerted by a tree in a heavy wind are so great as to preclude any major benefits from this type of bracing.
 Its use is rarely recommended.
 Indeed, if a tree is in such a bad condition as to indicate the need of extensive internal bracing of any kind, it is usually better judgment to replace the tree with a healthy one.